zukasmichael/NGP-Donations/README.md

 #### NGP Configuration

-Ensure that you have the following suffixes configured in NGP for your constituents/donors w/out the period.
+Ensure that you have the following suffixes configured in NGP for your constituents/donors.

+* Dr.
-* Dr
+* Hon.
-* Hon
+* Mr.
-* Mr
+* Mrs.
-* Mrs
+* Ms.
-* Ms
+* Prof.
-* Prof
+* Rep.
-* Rep
+* Rev.

+Ensure that you have the following volunteer type configured in NGP for your constituents.

-* Rev
+* WEBSITE

 ### Donation Usage